metalcarratt/ministry/ls/Leviticus/msg15.md

 Pp 2:2
 > Make my joy full, that you think the same thing, having the same love, joined in soul, thinking the one thing,

+## the cake vs the fine flour mingled with oil

+there are two keys forms of the meal offering: the fine flour mingled with oil, signifying Christ, and us individually as believers living Christ; the cake, which is the fine flour mingled with oil and baked, signifying the church.
+1 Cor 12:12, 10:17.

+the church life is not an angelic life but a life of humanity mingled and anointed with the spirit, a life of the cross and the fragrance of resurrection.

+this meal offering church life is our food. we will eat the church life for it will be our supply.

+> The meal-offering church life can be burned to produce a satisfying fragrance for God, and the remainder of this offering will be our food.
+This means that we will eat our church life, for the church life will be our daily supply. ...
+Now we are feeding on Christ, and we are also feeding on the church life.